tendermint/tendermint/docs/introduction/what-is-tendermint.md

 The ability to tolerate machines failing in arbitrary ways, including becoming malicious, is known as Byzantine fault tolerance (BFT).
-The theory of BFT is decades old, but software implementations have only became popular recently, due largely to the success of "blockchain technology" like Bitcoin and Ethereum.
-Blockchain technology is just a reformalization of BFT in a more modern setting, with emphasis on peer-to-peer networking and cryptographic authentication.
+The theory of BFT is decades old, but software implementations have only become popular recently, due largely to the success of "blockchain technology" like Bitcoin and Ethereum.
+Blockchain technology is just a reformalization of BFT in a more modern setting, with an emphasis on peer-to-peer networking and cryptographic authentication.
 The name derives from the way transactions are batched in blocks, where each block contains a cryptographic hash of the previous one, forming a